pdenapo/pdenapo.github.io/_posts/2016-09-24-building_reactos_under_gnu_linux.markdown

 [Jira](http://jira.reactos.org/).

-4) Ok, if everything went fine, now you are ready to build React OS from the sources.To enter the React OS build environment, run
+4) OK, if everything went fine, now you are ready to build React OS from the sources.To enter the React OS build environment, run

 {% highlight bash %}
 /home/user/reactos-work/reactos-work/RosBE/RosBE.sh